gis2all/ArcGISProSDKDemo/README.md

 ### What it can do

-Adding,remove,modify and search layer in the OperationalLayer of ArcGIS Pro
+Add,remove,modify and search layer in the OperationalLayer of ArcGIS Pro

 ### Dependency